Marian Driscoll Jordan: Personal life

 Marian married Jim Jordan on August 31, 1918, in Peoria.
 They were married for almost 43 years until her death on April 7, 1961.
 They had two children: Kathryn Therese Jordan, and James Carroll "Jim" Jordan.
 She was a Roman Catholic.

 Illness and death

 The deterioration of Marian's health began in 1938 during the run of Fibber McGee and Molly.
-She battled alcoholism, and entered a rehabilitation center.
+She was an alcoholic and entered a rehabilitation center.
 She returned to radio in April, 1939.

 In 1953, Jordan's health became progressively worse.
 She became exhausted and easily fatigued.
 A doctor suggested she take a long rest, but she refused, deciding instead to continue performing.
 The Fibber McGee and Molly program was then recorded from the Jordans' home in Encino.
-The music was pre-recorded, and the commercials were no longer part of the show, but her failing health soon ended the Fibber McGee and Molly show.
+The music was pre-recorded, and the commercials were no longer part of the show, but her failing health eventually ended the Fibber McGee and Molly show in 1956.

 In 1958, Marian was found to have an inoperable form of cancer.

 Marian Jordan died at her home in Encino on April 7, 1961, of cancer.
 She and Jim Jordan are buried at the Holy Cross Cemetery in Culver City, California.